zed/imunify360-doc/docs/faq_and_known_issues/README.md

 </div>

-After that run the following loop which triggers ModSecurity test rule 5 times in a row that lead to graylisting of IP due to the sequence of 403 HTTP errors
+After that, run the following loop which triggers ModSecurity test rule 5 times in a row that leads to graylisting of the IP due to the sequence of 403 HTTP errors:

 <div class="notranslate">